NXT In Your House (2022): Storylines

 At NXT Stand & Deliver, Carmelo Hayes lost the NXT North American Championship to Cameron Grimes in a five-way ladder match.
 At Spring Breakin', Hayes failed to win the title in a triple threat match also involving Solo Sikoa, who Grimes pinned to retain the title.
 On the following episode of NXT, Sikoa wanted another shot at the title, and Grimes said that he would get the match after Grimes defeated Hayes at In Your House.
 The next day, a match between Grimes and Hayes for the title was made official for In Your House.

 On May 15, Pretty Deadly (Kit Wilson and Elton Prince) were scheduled to defend the NXT Tag Team Championship against The Creed Brothers (Brutus Creed and Julius Creed) at In Your House.
 Wilson and Prince last eliminated The Creed Brothers in a gauntlet match to win the vacant titles on the April 12 episode of NXT.
-On the May 31 episode of NXT, a further stipulation was added in that The Creed Brothers must leave Diamond Mine should they lose.
+On the May 31 episode, a further stipulation was added in that The Creed Brothers must leave Diamond Mine should they lose.

-In April, Legado Del Fantasma (Santos Escobar, Cruz Del Toro, Elektra Lopez, and Joaquin Wilde) began feuding with Tony D'Angelo, the self-proclaimed "Don of NXT" and his "family".
+In April, Legado Del Fantasma (Santos Escobar, Cruz Del Toro, Elektra Lopez, and Joaquin Wilde) began feuding with Tony D'Angelo, the self-proclaimed "Don of NXT", and his "family".
 On the April 26 episode of NXT, D'Angelo revealed his associates to be Channing "Stacks" Lorenzo and Troy "Two Dimes" Donovan, after they cost D'Angelo his match.
 At Spring Breakin', D'Angelo and Escobar agreed to an uneasy truce.
 The following week, Escobar stated that AJ Galante was fair game in the war due to his interference in the peace talks.
 D'Angelo responded by kidnapping Toro in his car trunk and leaving the Performance Center.
 A match between Escobar and D'Angelo was scheduled for the May 17 episode.
 During the match, a brawl between Toro, Wilde, Lorenzo, and Donovan occurred at ringside, which allowed Escobar to strike D'Angelo with brass knuckles and give Escobar the win.
 The following week, after Donovan and Lorenzo's match, the two teams brawled.
 On the May 31 episode, the two teams agreed to a six-man tag team match at In Your House where the losing team would join the winning team's stable.